 Oligomycin A is a dominant analog of the Oligomycin class of macrocyclic lactones isolated from selected strains of Streptomyces sp.
 The class includes the analogs/isomers A through G. Different isomers are highly specific for the disruption of mitochondrial metabolism.
 Oligomycin A exhibits a broad biological profile including antifungal, antitumor and nematocidal activities.

-Oligomycin A is an inhibitor of mitochondrial F1F0 ATP synthase as first reported in 1958 by Henry Lardy et al. The Oligomycin complex was first reported in 1954, from a strain of Streptomyces diastatochromogenes from soil which was highly active against fungi.
+Oligomycin A is an inhibitor of mitochondrial F1F0 ATP synthase.
+The Oligomycin complex was first reported in 1954, from a strain of Streptomyces diastatochromogenes from soil which was highly active against fungi.
 Oligomycins exhibit apoptotic cytotoxicity and mitochondrial toxicity.

 Oligomycin A is soluble in ethanol, methanol, DMSO and DMF.
 It has poor water solubility.